jgolbez/carpedmvpn-netlab-public/README.md

 - Type A labs (build from scratch) and Type B labs (observe and modify)
 - Hands-on configuration, not just reading
 - Theory-first approach with RFC references
-- Designed for monetizable training courses
+- Designed for easy, cheap training

 ---